 Attending an event like this is a beautiful and unique way of getting to know the culture of the country.

 While traveling in Romania you feel you’re in another era.
 It’s fascinating the love they retain for their traditions and the number of occasions in which we share moments with the Romanians dressed in their typical costumes.
 One of the moments I enjoyed most was when we were able to dress in the traditional way.

 By the way, the colors and embroideries of these costumes change a lot depending on each area of the country.

 |With Diana, Inbetweenpictures|

 Now, I’ll tell you a secret.
-My most kept secret is to be write, someday, a children’s book with my own illustrations (I like drawing more than writing!).
+My most kept secret is to be written, someday, a children’s book with my own illustrations (I like drawing more than writing!).